Money eBook for understanding personal finance and investments.

 • Industry professional designations and what they mean.
 Do the letters after someone's name actually mean anything, or not?
 Most are just a myth.

 • What portfolio optimization is, the dangers, and what it's used for.
-Why you shouldn't even consider experimenting with any kind of a portfolio optimizer.
-The differences between "pretend portfolio optimization" and real portfolio optimization are explained.
+Why you shouldn't even consider experimenting with any type of a portfolio optimizer.
+The differences between "pretend" portfolio optimization and "real" portfolio optimization are also explained in great detail.

-• All about using Monte Carlo simulations in financial planning software.
+• About using Monte Carlo simulations in financial planning software.

 • What the real story is regarding "private money managers."